meilisearch/documentation/learn/core_concepts/documents.md

 Every field has a data type dictated by its value.
 Every value must be a valid [JSON data type](https://www.w3schools.com/js/js_json_datatypes.asp).

 If a field contains an object, Meilisearch flattens it during indexation using dot notation and brings the object's keys and values to the root level of the document itself.
-This flattened object is an intermediary representation and you will get the original structure upon search.
+This flattened object is only an intermediary representation—you will get the original structure upon search.
 You can read more about this in our [dedicated guide](/learn/advanced/datatypes.md#objects).

 You can apply [ranking rules](/learn/core_concepts/relevancy.md#ranking-rules) to some fields.
 For example, you may decide recent movies should be more relevant than older ones.
 You can also configure how Meilisearch handles certain fields at an [index level](/learn/configuration/settings.md) in the settings.